 Pork chops and steak will require 30 minutes to 1 hour, depending on grill temperature and meat thickness.
 A whole pork loin will take from 1 to 2 hours.
-Use a good meat thermometer, removing the loin when it reaches about 155 degrees.
+Use a good meat thermometer, removing the loin when it reaches about 145 degrees.
 Any higher and the pork will begin to dry out.

 You may enjoy one of these recipes, too.

 Cranberry Pork Loin - One and one-half inch thick slices of pork loin are grilled and topped with a zesty Cranberry-Orange sauce.

 Grilled Pork Kabobs - Cubed pork and veggies are skewered and grilled for a fun, easy to eat dish.

 Would you prefer your apple cider brined pork smoked?
 (I know I would!)
 Hickory, apple and cherry wood make for some great smoke flavor here.
 Keep your smoker in the 225-250 degree range.

-If it's thick pork chops or a nice pork loin you're smoking, bring the internal temp just up to 155 degrees - a nice medium level of doneness.
+If it's thick pork chops or a nice pork loin you're smoking, bring the internal temp just up to 145 degrees - a nice medium level of doneness.